 FOREST LISTENING ROOMS (2018-19)

-Ongoing through May of 2019, Forest Listening Rooms invites local communities in the Wayne National Forest in Appalachian Ohio to gather in public outdoor spaces and critically listen to sounds of the forest.
+Ongoing through 2019, Forest Listening Rooms invites local communities in the Wayne National Forest in Appalachian Ohio to gather in public outdoor spaces and critically listen to sounds of the forest.
 This project contends that the simple act of listening to the forest’s past and present can transform its future.
 Visiting different sites of extraction and recovery, residents take guided soundwalks, listen together in silence, experience archival recordings of past residents, and share their own stories of the forest.
 It is made possible through a Contemplative Practices Fellowship from A Blade of Grass.

 After 80 years of recovery, Ohio’s Wayne National Forest (WNF) is once again under threat.
 New hydraulic fracturing (or, “fracking”) leases are greatly expanding gas and oil extraction there.
 This project asks: What does social change sound like?
 What are the stories of the forest and the people who live there?
 Through listening, how might people change personally, and how might they change the forest?
 Building on composer Pauline Oliveros’ meditative and communal “deep listening,” and the directive “What did you hear?” from the sound art collective Ultra Red, participants engage in listening to natural soundscapes around them, archival recordings, and each other’s stories.
 Past and present become conflated, bleeding into one another to create a space where listeners can address and enact a new future.